Powerful US attorney who investigated Trump associates refuses to step down after Barr tries to push him out - KRDO

 In a fast-escalating crisis Friday night, Attorney General William Barr tried to oust Geoffrey Berman, the powerful US attorney for the Southern District of New York who has investigated a number of associates of President Donald Trump, but Berman defied him by refusing to step down.

-In an extraordinary statement, Berman said he learned of his exit from a press release.
+In an extraordinary statement sent roughly an hour after Barr said Berman was set to leave the office, Berman said he had learned of his purported exit from a press release.

 “I have not resigned, and have no intention of resigning, my position, to which I was appointed by the Judges of the United States District Court for the Southern District of New York.
 I will step down when a presidentially appointed nominee is confirmed by the Senate,” Berman said.
 “Until then, our investigations will move forward without delay or interruption.”

-Note: This story has been updated to include additional reporting, background information and reaction.